psfu/es-sp-console/README.md

 ### Installation:
 * download the zip file in the dist folder.
-* undeploy the zip file in ./plugins in folder of Elasticsearch.
+* undeploy the zip file in ./plugins in folder of Elasticsearch (please remove the zip file, if the zip file is also in ./plugins).
+* change the elasticsearch.version to you elasticsearch version
+* * EX: elasticsearch.version=5.5.1
 * finished.